Review Analysis Conclusion

 Final Recommendation

 If your primary goal is lawn health, start with a tow-behind dethatcher or aerator.
 The 40-inch and 48-inch Agri-Fab dethatchers top the rankings because they are purpose-built for lawn tractors, use proven spring steel tines, and carry enough owner feedback to confirm multi-season durability.
-For compaction issues, the galvanized spike aerator offers a middle ground between current Amazon listing detail and performance without demanding the heavy pulling power of a plug unit.
+For compaction issues, the galvanized spike aerator offers a middle ground between price and performance without demanding the heavy pulling power of a plug unit.

 If you need to expand what your tractor can move, a heavy-duty hitch and a magnetic hitch pin are foundational purchases that enable trailers, spreaders, and ground-engaging tools.
 The adjustable steel hitches ranked here fit the most common residential tractor brands and provide a stable towing platform.
 Once the hitch is sorted, a scrape blade or plow adds year-round utility for grading and snow removal, while a drag harrow covers large-scale leveling and seedbed prep.